How Forgiveness Heals - You Must Allow It to Fill Your Heart

 As I search the Bible, I see the answer; The answer is to forgive ..
 WHAT, you might say, FORGIVE?

 Yes, but Jesus calls us to not only forgive but also bless those who persecute you.
 I can almost hear your thoughts, "You've got to be kidding me!!!"
 Nope, He's not kidding.
 His ways are NOT our way.

-Here is how He explains the difference between the Great I AM and we His children: Isa 55:8-9 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
+Here is how He explains the difference between man and God: Isa 55:8-9 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts."

-Here is a taste of the counsel to be found in the Bible on Forgiveness:
+Here is a taste of the council to be found in the Bible on Forgiveness:

 - "Make allowance for each other's faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others."
 Col. 3:13

 - "If you forgive those who sin against you, your heavenly Father will forgive you."
 Matthew 6:14

 - "And when you stand to pray, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins."
 Mark 11:25